 Are all Giclée prints the same?

 No, the quality depends on the digital file used to print from, and the accuracy of color and details compared with the original.
-Other important elements are the quality of the canvas or paper and inks.
+Other important elements are the quality of the canvas and inks.

 What does "museum quality" mean?

 Museum quality means the materials used are archival--that is, fade resistant, acid-free, and long-lasting.
 The inks used in my abstract prints are pigment-based as opposed to dye-based, which makes them archival.
 It's important that the inks and paper or canvas used to make the print adhere to these standards.
 Mine do.

 What is the value of a "limited edition?"

 There is no limit to the number of Giclée prints that could potentially be made from an original piece of art.
 By limiting an edition to a specific number (mine are limited to 200 of each original), the value of these prints may increase because once the limit is reached, no more will be made.

 Should I purchase a print or an original?

 An original is a better investment for the future, and should be your first choice if you can afford it.
 There is nothing exactly like an original.

 However, a museum-quality print is an affordable alternative, and seen from a distance, it is hard to tell that my prints are not original paintings.
 The surface of a print is flat, but from a distance it looks as if it has the same texture as the original.